demisto/content-docs/docs/concepts/vscode-extension.md

 If you want to install the dependencies manually, follow the instructions in this [guide](./dev-setup.md#option-3-manual-setup) until the `Bootstrap` step.

+NOTE: The content repository from GitHub must be cloned or forked.
+Do not change the default folder name, which is ​**content**​​.
+The Visual Studio Code extension must be run from inside the content repository folder.
+If you run the extension from a different folder, the ​command 'xsoar.updateDSDK​​ error appears.

 ## Setup integrations and scripts environment

 Each integration or script in `Cortex XSOAR` runs on a different environment, and has different dependencies.